courting-death/novels/1 to review/ch0312-4omini.md

 Was this meant to trap him in a world of softness?
 Yang Kai's heart raced.

-Yunli smiled, "The adult said that during your stay in Piaoxiang City, all your daily needs and various matters will be taken care of by us."
+Yunli smiled, "The lady said that during your stay in Piaoxiang City, all your daily needs and various matters will be taken care of by us."

 "Thank you for your trouble," Yang Kai replied coolly.

-"It’s our duty; you are the adult's esteemed guest," Yunli said with a smile, her face suddenly blushing slightly as she softly added, "The adult also said that any requests you have, we must fulfill!"
+"It’s our duty; you are the lady's esteemed guest," Yunli said with a smile, her face suddenly blushing slightly as she softly added, "The lady also said that any requests you have, we must fulfill!"

 "Any requests?"
 Yang Kai's heart stirred, sensing the implications behind her words.